-Other than the foregoing loans, the Company's principal source of cash has been from sales of its umbilical cord blood program to customers and royalties from licensees.
+Prior to the loans, the Company's principal source of cash has been from sales of its umbilical cord blood program to customers and royalties from licensees.

-At May 31, 2022, the Company had cash and cash equivalents of \$2,804,452 as compared to \$8,263,088 at November 30, 2021.
-The decrease in cash and cash equivalents during the six months ended May 31, 2022 was primarily attributable to the following:
+At February 28, 2023, the Company had cash and cash equivalents of \$1,373,099 as compared to \$1,703,958 at November 30, 2022.
+The decrease in cash and cash equivalents during the three months ended February 28, 2023 was primarily attributable to the following:

-•Net cash provided by operating activities for the six months ended May 31, 2022 was \$3,453,969 which was attributable to the Company's operating activities.

-•Net cash provided by operating activities for the six months ended May 31, 2021 was \$4,199,150 which was attributable to the Company's operating activities.

-•Net cash used in investing activities for the six months ended May 31, 2022 was \$5,969,150 which was primarily attributable to \$954,607 used to purchase equipment and \$5,000,000 used as part of the Patent Option and Technology License Agreement with Duke (See Note 13).

-•Net cash used in investing activities for the six months ended May 31, 2021 was \$5,128,496 which was primarily attributable to \$22,272 used to purchase property, equipment and software and \$5,106,224 used as part of the Patent Option and Technology License Agreement with Duke (See Note 13).

-•Net cash used in financing activities for the six months ended May 31, 2022 was \$2,943,455 which was primarily attributable to the payments of \$1,550,000 to partially repay the TCB note payable described above and \$1,425,455 used to repurchase the Company's common stock which was offset by the receipt of \$32,000 from the exercise of stock options.

-•Net cash used in financing activities for the six months ended May 31, 2021 was \$1,483,710 which was primarily attributable to the payments of \$2,550,000 to repay the TCB note payable described above offset by the receipt of \$1,066,290 from the exercise of stock options.
+- •Net cash provided by operating activities for the three months ended February 28, 2023 was \$1,643,926, which was attributable to the Company's operating activities. - •Net cash provided by operating activities for the three months ended February 28, 2022 was \$1,506,759, which was attributable to the Company's operating activities. - •Net cash used in investing activities for the three months ended February 28, 2023 was \$1,201,938 which was primarily attributable to \$375,600 used to purchase equipment and \$1,017,738 used to purchase marketable securities. - •Net cash used in investing activities for the three months ended February 28, 2022 was \$6,053,236 which was primarily attributable to \$647,637 used to purchase equipment, \$405,599 used to purchase marketable securities and \$5,000,000 used as part of the Patent Option and Technology License Agreement with Duke (See Note 12) - •Net cash used in financing activities for the three months ended February 28, 2023 was \$772,847 which was primarily attributable to the payments of \$529,646 to partially repay the Susser note payable and line of credit described above and \$243,201 used to repurchase the Company's common stock. - •Net cash used in financing activities for the three months ended February 28, 2022 was \$1,571,980 which was primarily attributable to the payments of \$775,000 to partially repay the TCB note payable described above and \$828,980 used to repurchase the Company's common stock which was offset by the receipt of \$32,000 from the exercise of stock options.

-The Company does not have a line of credit.
+The Company has a revolving line of credit, described above.
+The balance as of February 28, 2023 is \$1,772,728 and is reflected on the accompanying balance sheet.

-The Company anticipates making discretionary capital expenditures of approximately \$14,000,000 over the next twelve months for software enhancements, purchases of property and equipment and obligations under the Patent and Technology License Agreement with Duke University.
-The Company anticipates funding future property and equipment purchases with cash-on-hand, cash flows from future operations and, potentially, with future additional financing.
-However, there can be no assurances the Company will be able to obtain additional financing on favorable terms or at all.
+The Company anticipates making discretionary capital expenditures of approximately \$10,000,000 over the next twelve months for property build out, purchases of property and equipment, obligations under the Patent and Technology License Agreement with Duke University and software enhancements.
+The Company anticipates funding future property build out, equipment purchases, obligations under the Patent Technology License Agreement with Duke University and software enhancements with cash-on-hand, cash flows from future operations, the Company's revolving line of credit (see Note 5) and potential additional debt financing.